© 2025 KPCW

 For example, it shared evacuation alerts during the Main Street gas leak in Old Town June 10.

-Daniela Moscoso has worked as a Latino outreach coordinator at the Summit County Health Department for four months.
+Daniela Moscoso has worked as the Latino outreach coordinator for behavioral health and prevention with Summit County Health for four months.

 Moscoso said her previous job with the Park City School District showed her the Spanish-speaking community is always looking for ways to stay informed.